tetracorp/dungeons-of-avalon/docs/_posts/2019-06-15-doa2-backstory.md

 ### Isle of Isla

-Now 49 years have passed since the Dark Lord was defeated and killed by a group of adventurers who are still our thanks today.
-The country has since returned to its old state.
+Now 49 years have passed since the Dark Lord was defeated and killed by a group of adventurers to whom we still owe our gratitude today.
+The country has since returned to its former state.
 People have been going back to their everyday pursuits for years.

 The empire AVALON has grown even in the past.
 An island was colonized.
 This is before AVALON and is the last outpost between AVALON and the big sea.